jhpyle/docassemble/_docs/installation.md

 short_title: Installation
 ---

+If you just want to try out **docassemble**, it is strongly recommended that you [run it using Docker] rather than follow all of these installation instructions.
+If you do not already have [Docker], you can install [Docker] on your machine whether you have a Mac, a PC, or a Linux machine.
+And if you are only interested in seeing how **docassemble** works, you can run a [demonstration] on-line instead of installing **docassemble**.

-These installation instructions assume you are installing into a Debian/Ubuntu environment, but **docassemble** has been developed to be operating-system-independent.
-If you can install the dependencies, you should be able to get **docassemble** to run.
+The installation instructions in this section assume you are installing **docassemble** into a [Debian]/[Ubuntu] environment.
+However, **docassemble** has been developed to be operating-system-independent.
+If you can install the dependencies, and you know what you're doing, you should be able to get **docassemble** to run.
 It has not been tested on Mac or Windows, but all the dependencies are likely to be available for installation on those platforms (see [MacTex] for LaTeX on Mac, and [MiKTeX] for LaTeX on Windows).

-You may wish to [run it using Docker] rather than follow all of these installation instructions.

 For instructions on installing **docassemble** in a multi-server arrangement, for example on [Amazon EC2], see the [scalability]